Power-on self-test: Purposes

-(In early BIOSes, POST did not organize or select boot devices, it simply identified floppy or hard disks, which the system would try to boot in that order, always.)
+In early BIOSes, POST did not organize or select boot devices, it simply identified floppy or hard disks, which the system would always try to boot in that order.

+Process

 The BIOS begins its POST when the CPU is reset.
 The first memory location the CPU tries to execute is known as the reset vector.
-In the case of a hard reboot, the northbridge will direct this code fetch (request) to the BIOS located on the system flash memory.
+In the case of a hard reboot, the northbridge will direct a code fetch request to the BIOS located on the system flash memory.
 For a warm boot, the BIOS will be located in the proper place in RAM and the northbridge will direct the reset vector call to the RAM.
-(In earlier PC systems, before chipsets were standard, the BIOS ROM would be located at an address range that included the reset vector, and BIOS ran directly out of ROM.
-This is why the motherboard BIOS ROM is in segment F000 in the conventional memory map.)
+In earlier PC systems, before chipsets were standard, the BIOS ROM would be located at an address range that included the reset vector, and BIOS ran directly out of ROM.
+This is why the motherboard BIOS ROM is in segment F000 in the conventional memory map.

 During the POST flow of a contemporary BIOS, one of the first things a BIOS should do is determine the reason it is executing.
 For a cold boot, for example, it may need to execute all of its functionality.
 If, however, the system supports power saving or quick boot methods, the BIOS may be able to circumvent the standard POST device discovery, and simply program the devices from a preloaded system device table.

-The POST flow for the PC has developed from a very simple, straightforward process to one that is complex and convoluted.
-During the POST, the BIOS must integrate a plethora of competing, evolving, and even mutually exclusive standards and initiatives for the matrix of hardware and OSes the PC is expected to support, although at most only simple memory tests and the setup screen are displayed.